Home

 MARYLAND CURRICULUM INTENTION

-CURRICULUM GOAL 1 : To ensure every child is secure in English, Maths and Computing
+CURRICULUM GOAL 1 : To ensure every child is secure in English,

 Core skills in English, Maths and Computing underpin all aspects of learning and provide necessary skills to become ‘future ready’.